AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 You can change the color of a node or line on the canvas.

-The option to change the color is available when selecting the following objects on the canvas:
+The option to change the color is available for the following objects on the canvas:

 * Individual nodes